-When you expand General Options, the selections, shown in Figure 3-10, are available.
+When you expand General Options, the selections, shown in the following figure are available.

-Figure 3-10: General Options (First Tier)
+Figure 46: General Options (First Tier)

 MIO and EMIO Configuration

 From the Page Navigator, you can view and configure I/O pins by either clicking the Peripheral I/O Pins option or MIO Configuration option.